 Love Story’s strength lies in its simple relatable characters and the earnest performances by lead actors.
 Mounica is an average girl, with sub-par grades, from a family that strongly believes in caste/class divide.
 Her character is written consistently, while Revanth on the other hand is an odd mix of gullible and practical.
 How these two fall in love and fight to be together is the bulk of the story, and a predictable sub-plot of abuse is also thrown in the mix.
 Three-fourths of the film is entertaining, filled with easy laughs, but the last 45 minutes feel drawn and overstretched.
 The climax is so abrupt that it feels like the editor was under pressure to wrap up the movie.
 It’s as if the makers suddenly realize the plot has gone on for too long and needs to end.

 In-fact, a lot of things towards the climax feel ridiculous and contrived.
 For example, Mounica’s character books a hotel room near a bus-stop because she gets her period unexpectedly.
 There’s a big restaurant right next to the hotel, where she could’ve just gone into the restroom and done the same.
 As a woman who’s traveled enough in rural parts of the country, with friends who’ve traveled a LOT more, I know of nobody who’s booked an entire hotel room just to change and put a pad on.
 And given that Mounica’s character doesn’t even earn much, it seemed like a dumb thing to do.
 Or maybe it just falls in line with her dim wit.
-The scene is quite important in the movie, which is why I feel the need to whine about it a little, anyhow….
+The scene is quite important in the movie, which is why I feel the need to complain about it a little, anyhow….

 ‘Love Story’ strikes a good balance between a mass entertainer and a film with a social message, so Sekhar Kammula has done a laudable job with this production.
 He should’ve tried cutting some earlier bits in movie, to give us a better climax, instead of the inconclusive rush job at the end.
 Watch the film for a riveting performance by Sai Pallavi.